-The moment when you first check Junpei's skill list afterwards and realise he now has Chidori's Spring of Life ability is both this and a Tear Jerker at the same time.
+The moment when you first check Junpei's skill list afterwards and realize he now has Chidori's Spring of Life ability is both this and a Tear Jerker at the same time.
 Always together indeed.

 A bit later, the gang retrieves Chidori's sketchbook and gives it to Junpei.
 When asked to see what she drew, Junpei (who himself doesn't know) simply repeats Chidori's claim that nobody would understand.
 Of course, when Junpei opens the book, it's filled with portraits of him.

 Upon finding out that Junpei's love had come to life, an eavesdropping Yukari and Fuuka begin bawling Tears of Joy, and even Mitsuru is clearly elated.
 They are as happy about this as they would be if their own deceased loved one had come back to life.

 Another comes at the end of the game during the final boss.
 Standing before Nyx, alone and taking 9999 damage from each attack, the MC begins to hear the voices of their team mates.
 This empowers the MC to survive the attacks, then begin resisting them, dodging them, and finally blocking them completely.
 The final voice the MC hears?
 Shinji.

 Persona 4 Arena reveals that the main character is not dead, but in a deep slumber, and that there's still hope for him to be awakened.